Phantas0s/devdash/README.md

 ![logo of devdash with a gopher](./doc/img/logo.jpg)

-DevDash is a dashboard in the terminal, for developers who want the most up-to-date data they need about their projects, at one place.
+DevDash terminal dashboard, for developers who want the most up-to-date data they need about their projects, at one place.

 # Why using DevDash?